RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The current date and time represented as a datetime
+The current date and time represented as a datetime.

 ```ts
 =NOW()